xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - `number of filters = 40`
     - The output are `a3 = 7x7x40`
       - `n3 = 7`, `nc3 = 40`
-  - Forth layer (Fully connected Softmax)
+  - Forth layer (Fully feed to logistic or Softmax layer)
     - `a3 = 7x7x40 = 1960`  as a vector..
 - In the last example you seen that the image are getting smaller after each layer and thats the trend now.
+The number of channel is increasing.
 - Types of layer in a convolutional network:
   - Convolution. 		`#Conv`
   - Pooling      `#Pool`
   - Fully connected     `#FC`
+- Although it's possible to design a pretty good neural network using just convolutional layers, most neural network architectures will also have a few pooling layers and a few fully connected layers.

 ### Pooling layers